u2496690/algorand-popularity-vote/README.md

-# Algorand Song Vote Tutorial
+# Algorand popularity Vote Tutorial

 The present tutorial is designed to cater to the needs of programmers with varying degrees of proficiency, who aspire to engage in web3 development or Algorand chain development.
 A basic comprehension of javascript, python, and smart contracts would suffice as a prerequisite to engage with the content.
 The tutorial is structured in a manner that facilitates progressive learning, with the aim of enabling the participant to attain a comprehensive understanding of the Algorand development pipeline and successfully create a functional dapp.